 The implication of this scheme is that, within a question, no attempt should be made to assign equal marks for equal difficulty.
 We should, however, be guided by the principle of equal marks for equal time spent by a good candidate in answering the question.
 Where appropriate, examiners should attempt to include a reasonable number of calculations leading to a numerical answer within a paper.

-Special care should be taken when setting exam papers where students must attempt two out of four questions, and a module has been delivered by two different lecturers.
+Take special care when setting an exam for a module that comprises parts delivered by different lecturers to ensure that students can't selectively revise parts of the module and still achieve a good mark.
+Consider, for example, an exam paper where students must attempt two out of four questions for a module has been delivered by two different lecturers.
 Normally, each lecturer should set one whole-question and half of two shared questions.

 The structure of examination papers is expected to follow a standard pattern as specified below.
 Variation of these structures is allowed for exceptional reasons, on the authorisation of the Director of Education.
 In cases where the rubric instructs the candidate to attempt more questions than are required to achieve full marks, this should be clearly stated: e.g, "Attempt all questions.
 X complete answers are required to achieve full marks (Y).".